TaurVil/VilgalysFogel_Amboseli_admixture/04_hybrid-zone-structure/04.4_Timing_of_Divergence/README.md

 ```

-Once all output files have been obtained, we will process them in R to get a single data object, included here as XXXX (**ARIELLE: FILL IN WITH WHAT NAME YOU WANT**), and create figure S7.
+Once all output files have been obtained, we will process them in R to get a single data object (see code below), included here as PSMC_results.RData, and create figure S7.

 ```console
 # in R